The greatest moment of my life, bar none, was going to see a taping of Young Talent Time in 1988. Exaggeration? I think not.

 Joey Dee, 1987-1988:

 Oh Joey, you dreamy little spunk rat.
 He was essentially a mini-Vinnie and he was very well-loved by the chicks of the eight and nine-year-old demographic like myself.
 Word around town was that he and Rikki Arnot were “dating” but I won’t have any of that.
 Nowadays, Joey still works those pipes in and around Melbourne as a singer/songwriter and no longer wears white pants.
+He also appeared on this year’s season of The Voice.
 I can feel a bit of stalking coming on…

 Lorena Novoa, 1984-1987

 Lorena’s run on YTT began at age 13, where she was hand-picked by Johnny Young himself to become a regular on the show.
 Lorena continued working in music, recording jingles for TV ads, had a 1993 hit with her band at the time, Culture Shock, and co-wrote with Australian Idol runner-up Anthony Callea.
-Now a police officer in Victoria, Lorena performs with band Code One, who “use music to raise awareness of issues and strengthen community bonds.”
+Lorena was a police officer in Victoria, performing with band Code One, who “use music to raise awareness of issues and strengthen community bonds.”
+She still does a lot of singing work and can be followed on Insta @lorenanovoasings.

 Beven Addinsall, 1983-1988